 As your funeral directors, we are here to help and advise in whatever way we can.
 We are dedicated professionals who provide a personal service to you 24 hours a day, 365 days a year.

 Whether the death occurs at home, in hospital or even abroad our caring staff are available to guide you through the process in every detail and answer any questions or concerns you may have.

 "It is a rare privilege to be a funeral director, to stand in a sensitive position at a crucial time in the midst of your family, knowing that the quality of our service and reputation will help you through this most difficult time in your lives."

 If the person passes away at home and is an expected death you should first of all contact the family doctor who will call out to certify the death and arrange the death certificate.
 If death is not expected and for any reason the death certificate cannot be issued the doctor may refer the death to the coroner.

 Please contact us as soon as the doctor has been out; we will take care of the deceased and advise you what to do next.

-What Information Will The Funeral Director Need?
+Information The Funeral Director Will Need